Elfsborgsmarschen's gold medal

 When completion is all that matters

-You’ve read about the challenge: 40 kilometers per day for two days.
-You know that Elfsborgsmarschen medal isn’t handed out—it’s earned.
+You’ve read about the challenge: 40 kilometres per day for two days.
+You know that the Elfsborgsmarschen medal isn’t handed out—it’s earned.
 It’s proof that you completed both days, not just one.

 This is what makes Elfsborgsmarschen such a powerful tool for those seeking genuine achievement.